 Open communication is the foundation of any successful relationship (1).
 Your significant other cannot read your mind (neither can anyone else).
 So, voicing your feelings, expectations, and needs is essential.
 Even if you are in the middle of a conflict, communication comes in handy to resolve conflicts and strengthen your bond.
 Without communication, you are creating resentment, piling up misunderstandings, and giving rise to bitterness.
 Be mindful of the fact that all these are fatal for any relationship.

 2. Trust In Each Other

 Having trust in a relationship signals longevity and permanence.
-However, if you are lacking this ingredient, then it is not a healthy, secure, and stable relationship.
-Trust can be built with time and grows stronger if you both are willing to work on a relationship and get it back on track.
+However, if you lack this ingredient, it is not a healthy, secure, and stable relationship.
+Trust can be built with time and grows stronger if you are both willing to work on having a healthy relationship and grow together.
 You can’t make your love life exciting and fulfilling if the element of trust is missing.